-Although other universities may give consideration to your Peace Corps service, our Coverdell Fellows Program partner universities are committed to providing you with a wide range of benefits, including financial aid and a career-related internship.
-They recognize the value you will bring to their classrooms, campuses, and communities, and have worked with our staff to design programs that will help make your graduate school experience as complete as possible.
+Although other universities may give consideration to your Peace Corps service, our Coverdell Fellows Program partner universities are committed to providing you with a wide range of benefits, including financial support and a career-related internship.
+They recognize the value you will bring to their classrooms, campuses, and communities, and have worked with Peace Corps staff to design programs that will help make your graduate school experience as rewarding as possible.

-Why won’t the Coverdell Fellows Program give me money to go to any university I choose?
+Will the Coverdell Fellows Program give me money to go to the university of my choice?

 How do I apply to the Coverdell Fellows Program?

-This one is easy—simply look through the list of schools on our Participating Universities page for contact information for any university that interests you.
 Each partner university has its own application process and deadlines.
-When you send in your paperwork, be sure to indicate to the university that you are applying to the the Coverdell Fellows Program.
-The Peace Corps does not require any paperwork from RPCVs who are applying to the program.
+Review the partner universities page for schools and programs that interest you, then look for application requirements and contact information.
+When you send in your application, be sure to indicate to the university that you are applying to the Coverdell Fellows Program.
+You do not need to submit anything to the Peace Corps.

 Will I receive academic credit for my Peace Corps service?

-Each university partner provides financial assistance in any number of ways.
-One of these might include academic credit for Peace Corps service.
-Check the university’s website for specifics regarding financial assistance and any other requirements.
+Each university partner determines its own benefits, which may include academic credit or waivers for Peace Corps service.
+Check the university’s website for specifics regarding academic credit and any other requirements.

 Can I serve as an international intern as a Peace Corps Fellow?

-All Peace Corps Fellows are required to complete an internship in an underserved American community.
-Generally, an "American Community" is defined as being within the 50 states.
-However, because of our government's relationship with some other countries, an internship abroad may satisfy the requirement.
+All Peace Corps Coverdell fellows are required to complete an internship in an underserved American community.
+Generally, an "American community" is defined as being within the 50 states.
+However, because of the U.S. government's relationship with some other countries, an internship abroad may satisfy the requirement.
 Go to the Office of Insular Affairs at the Department of the Interior for a list of included jurisdictions.

 Is there a limit to the number of universities that can participate in the Coverdell Fellows Program?